alcionai/corso/website/blog/2023-1-4-backups-on-your-coffee-break.md

 IDC estimates that [six out of every 10 organizations](https://www.dsm.net/idc-why-backup-for-office-365-is-essential) don’t have a data protection plan for their Microsoft 365 data.
 Why?
-Because, historically, M365 backups have been slow, tedious and expensive, requiring complex workflows and scripts, and constant supervision:
+Because, historically, Microsoft 365 backups have been slow, tedious and expensive, requiring complex workflows and scripts, and constant supervision:

 - Companies often face physical limitations of their storage devices, such as servers, external hard drives, or other media.